Zawaddie/THM-Penetration-Tester-Path/A. Jr. Penetration Tester/3. Introduction To Web Hacking/ 06  File inclusion/readme.md

-D. **Scenario #4:** The developer has filtered keywords to avoid disclosing sensitive information!
-The /etc/passwd file is being filtered.
+D. **Scenario #4:** <br> The developer has filtered keywords to avoid disclosing sensitive information!
+The ```*/etc/passwd*``` file is being filtered.

-Here, there are two possible methods to bypass the filter:
+Two possible methods to bypass the filter:

-1. First, by using the NullByte %00 or the current directory trick at the end of the filtered keyword /..
+1. First, by using the NullByte %00 or the current directory trick at the end of the filtered keyword ```/..```

 The exploit will be similar to http://webapp.thm/index.php?lang=/etc/passwd/.

 We could also use http://webapp.thm/index.php?lang=/etc/passwd%00.

 To make it clearer, if we try this concept in the file system using cd .., it will get you back one step; however, if you do cd ., It stays in the current directory.
-Similarly, if we try /etc/passwd/.., it results to be /etc/ and that's because we moved one to the root.
-Now if we try /etc/passwd/., the result will be /etc/passwd since dot refers to the current directory.
+Similarly, if we try ```/etc/passwd/..```, it results to be /etc/ and that's because we moved one to the root.
+Now if we try ```/etc/passwd```/., the result will be /etc/passwd since dot refers to the current directory.

-E. **scenario #5:** The developer starts to use input validation by filtering some keywords.
+E. **scenario #5:** <br> The developer starts to use input validation by filtering some keywords.

-Let's test out and check the error message!
+We test out and check the error message!

 http://webapp.thm/index.php?lang=../../../../etc/passwd